ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 : Either a text string representing a Content-Type (e.g., an EAT media type
 {{-rats-eat-mt}}) or an unsigned integer corresponding to a CoAP Content-Format ID ({{Section 12.3 of -coap}}).
-The latter MUST NOT be used in the JSON serialization.
+The latter is not used in the JSON serialization.

 `value`:
 : The RATS conceptual message serialized according to the